 Suitability of accommodation

 Be aware that the council can end its duties to you if you turn down accommodation.
-This means that if you turn down accommodation the council will not help you again or offer you other accommodation.
-So, usually it is sensible to accept any accommodation that the council offers you and then try challenge how suitable it is later.
+This means that if you turn down housing, the council will not help you again or offer you somewhere else.
+So, usually it is sensible to accept any housing that the council offers you and then try challenge how suitable it is later.
 You should try and find a legal aid solicitor that does housing law or a housing adviser to get help.
 Make sure you don’t just refuse accommodation without some legal advice first.

 If you don’t want to live in the accommodation offered to you by the council you need to explain that it doesn’t meet your needs.
 This means that you need evidence to back up what you do need.